 Preventing your bedroom heating up during the day will help keep you comfortable no matter what cooling appliance you use.
 Most heat is gained through windows (opened or closed), so at the very least, use blinds or curtains to block the sunlight.
 This reduces heat that travels with the light, called radiant heat.
 Insulated shades block radiant heat as well as conductive heat passing through the glass.
 But the best way to reduce heat gain is with awnings or external shades that stop the sun from reaching windows.
 As for the windows themselves, you can install new high-tech windows with low-e coatings as part of a remodel.
 For existing windows, try heat-blocking window film that can reduce heat transmission by up to 60%.
 If looks aren’t a concern, block both light and heat with rigid foam insulation board cut to fit every window (hold it in place with a stick-on Velcro button at each corner).

 When things get desperate, here are a few tricks to try at bedtime:

-- Cold-water bath: Works much better than a cold shower.
+- Cold-water bath: More effective than a cold shower.
 Tap water is plenty cold for this, and it cools down your whole body in a couple of minutes.
 Just make sure your heart is up to the task.

-- Wet-towel blanket: Works especially well when coupled with a ceiling fan.
+- Wet-towel blanket: Cover yourself with a blanket dipped in cold water.
+This trick works especially well when coupled with a ceiling fan.